Jimmy Carter Says He Sees Trump As An Illegitimate President

 As Trump spoke, Putin smiled.

-Their encounter was markedly different from the public meeting between Putin and British Prime Minister Theresa May in Osaka.
+Their encounter was markedly different from the public meeting between Putin and British Prime Minister Theresa May in Osaka, Japan.

 In photos from their meeting, a grave-looking May clasps Putin's hand.
-During their time together, NPR's Lucian Kim reports, May pressed Putin for answers about the use of an exotic nerve agent to poison former KGB spy Sergei Skripal and his daughter Yulia.
+During their time together, NPR's Lucian Kim reports, May pressed Putin for answers about the use of an exotic nerve agent to poison former KGB spy Sergei Skripal and his daughter, Yulia.

 The most concise readouts of Putin's meetings with Trump and May are the official photos. pic.twitter.com/HDzauBlNwG— Lucian Kim (@Lucian_Kim) June 28, 2019